chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ![NEO-6M](/images/posts/nebra/nebra-gps-neo6m.jpg)

-Enable I2C by uncommenting their lines in both `/boot/firmware/config.txt` and `/etc/meshtasticd/config.yaml` if using I2C sensors.
-Check devices with `i2cdetect -y 1`.
+If using I2C sensors, enable I2C by uncommenting their lines in both `/boot/firmware/config.txt` and `/etc/meshtasticd/config.yaml`.
+Check devices with `i2cdetect -y 1`

-Some miners include a NEO-6M GPS; if absent, adding parts is possible but often a USB GPS or cell modem is easier.
+Some miners include a NEO-6M GPS chip, which is nice.
+If absent, adding surface mount parts is possible but often a USB GPS or cell modem is easier.
 I spoke with the developer of the Nebra board.
 The pin allocation on the hat header is because he wanted to leave UART0 available on 14/15.
 To enable onboard NEO-6M GPS:

 ```shell
 sudo apt install gpsd gpsd-clients chrony socat